George M. Todd: Physical description and personality

 Todd was described in one source as standing roughly 5′8″ but most sources state he was 6′.
-Quantrill was noted at 5′8″ and in his portrait with Todd, Todd stands taller than him, so 6′ is more than likely closer to his true height.
+Quantrill was noted at 5′8″ and in his portrait with Todd, Todd stands taller than him.
 He was documented as auburn haired or blondish, with blue eyes and a fair complexion.
 He was documented in one place to have a lispy voice (unsourced).
-There is lack of clarity as to whether or not he was literate.
 Detractors call him "barely literate," while other sources note he had basic literacy and played the piano some.
 Another guerilla noted he would be seen reading books on military history and enjoyed talking about military manoeuvres and tactics but was otherwise reserved and quiet.
 Kate King noted he was a very kind person, on average, one of her "best friends" and used to give her candy.
 KC neighbor, Marietta Allen, noted both George and his family were kind and generous people, on the whole.
 An acquaintance remarked that he possessed a large amount of personal courage due to his early association in Price's army.
 It was said that he bore the mark of several different wounds on his body.